danielkorat/Lung-Cancer-Risk-Prediction/README.md

 ## Overview

 This repository contains an implementation of the "full-volume" model from the paper:

-[End-to-end lung cancer screening with three-dimensional deep learning on low-dose chest computed tomography. ](https://doi.org/10.1038/s41591-019-0447-x)<br/> Ardila, D., Kiraly, A.P., Bharadwaj, S. et al. Nat Med 25, 954–961 (2019).
+[End-to-end lung cancer screening with three-dimensional deep learning on low-dose chest computed tomography.](https://doi.org/10.1038/s41591-019-0447-x)<br/> Ardila, D., Kiraly, A.P., Bharadwaj, S. et al. Nat Med 25, 954–961 (2019).

 The model uses a three-dimensional (3D) CNN to perform end-to-end analysis of whole-CT volumes, using LDCT volumes with pathology-confirmed cancer as training data.
-The CNN architecture is Inflated 3D ConvNet (I3D) ([Carreira and Zisserman](http://openaccess.thecvf.com/content_cvpr_2017/html/Carreira_Quo_Vadis_Action_CVPR_2017_paper.html)) The [ImageNet pre-trained Inception V1 model](http://download.tensorflow.org/models/inception_v1_2016_08_28.tar.gz) is inflated to 3D and then fine-tuned on pathology-confirmed CTs from the [NLST dataset](https://biometry.nci.nih.gov/cdas/learn/nlst/images/).
+The CNN architecture is Inflated 3D ConvNet (I3D) ([Carreira and Zisserman](http://openaccess.thecvf.com/content_cvpr_2017/html/Carreira_Quo_Vadis_Action_CVPR_2017_paper.html))

-The repository also includes a pre-trained checkpoint using rgb inputs and trained from scratch on Kinetics-600.
+The repository also includes a pre-trained checkpoint `data/checkpoints`, which achieves a score of AUC 90.0 on a subset of NLST with 2,000 CT images.
+Data can only be made available by NLST and requires approval.

 Disclaimer: This is not an official product.

-## Running the code
+## Data
+We use the NLST dataset which cintains chest LDCT volumes with pathology-confirmed cancer evaluations.
+For description and access to the dataset refer to [NCI website](https://biometry.nci.nih.gov/cdas/learn/nlst/images/).

 ### Setup